 Step 4 - Engage an independent Building Surveyor to confirm documentation and technical certificates that may be required such as Structural Engineer’s report, Energy efficiency report, BAL report;

-Step 5 - Employ a structural engineer to undertake the necessary inspection, reporting, documentation and certification in accordance with relevant standards;
+Step 5 - Employ a structural engineer to undertake the necessary inspection, reporting, documentation and engineering certification in accordance with relevant standards;

 Step 6 - Submit all the above documents to the relevant Council or Shire for assessment.